Stock futures trade mixed following another S&P record

 Asian shares were mostly lower Wednesday after a lackluster session on Wall Street following talks between the United States and China on the status of a deal meant to work as truce in their trade war.

-Japan’s benchmark Nikkei dipped nearly 0.1%, Hong Kong’s Hang Seng slipped 0.1% and China's Shanghai Composite fell 1.3%.
+Japan’s benchmark Nikkei dipped nearly 0.1%, Hong Kong’s Hang Seng gained nearly 0.1% and China's Shanghai Composite fell 1.3%.

 Stocks were mixed on Wall Street Tuesday, but gains were strong enough for tech companies and other pockets of the market to carry the S&P 500 to its fourth straight gain and another record high.